 Christine is currently working with Dumfries & Galloway Arts Festival to support them in preparing their next business plan.

-Dumfries & Galloway Arts Festival – Following work on supporting the festival in development of a new business model and plan in 2013, Christine has returned to the region to support them in launching a new project to support preforming arts touring across the region.
-Building on the links and partnerships the festival currently enjoys with a range of promoters and producers, the plan is to launch a scheme which will offer audiences in Dumfries and Galloway the chance to see work from across Scotland and beyond throughout the year.
+Dumfries & Galloway Arts Festival – Following work on supporting the festival in development of a new business model and plan in 2013, Christine returned to the region to support them in launching a new project to support preforming arts touring across the region.
+Building on the links and partnerships the festival currently enjoys with a range of promoters and producers, the plan was to launch a scheme which will offer audiences in Dumfries and Galloway the chance to see work from across Scotland and beyond throughout the year.
 The 2015 festival was the most successful to date and part of that success was down to a new approach in engaging promoters — some voluntary, some professional — in bringing work to their town or village which excited local audiences.
 A meeting to discuss the proposals was held in Castle Douglas on 1 September 2016 and this was followed by a successful funding application to Creative Scotland to support the new venture under the banner Arts Live.

-Christine is working with Fraser White on a consultancy project for Playwrights Studio Scotland and the Scottish Society of Playwrights to examine the state of playwriting and playwrights in Scotland.
-We have just completed a large scale survey of playwrights and the results of this and further interviews and desk research will inform a report on the issues due early in 2016.
-For more information, contact email@example.com
+Christine worked with Fraser White on a consultancy project for Playwrights Studio Scotland and the Scottish Society of Playwrights to examine the state of playwriting and playwrights in Scotland.
+The report included research drawn from a survey of Scottish playwrights and interviews with emerging and established writers.
+Follow the links to the full report and a report on the survey.

 Critical Response Process